Masking Causality and Conditional Dependence: Preliminaries

-The terms of the sum in Eq.~\eqref{eq: ate def} can be considered ``conditional'' average treatment effects (CATEs) because they represent the average change in the expectation of $D$ within a $X=x$ subgroup.
-A critical concept in the estimation of ATEs and CATEs is the propensity score.
-In the context of this paper, the propensity score represents the likelihood of an individual belonging to a specific protected group $P$, conditional on their covariates $X$, i.e., $\Pr(p \given x)$.
-Propensity scores will appear in our analysis of improvements from causal masking in \Cref{sec: theory}.

-\paragraph{Causal Graphs.} Causal masking settings will be described using ``structural causal models’’ with directed edges representing causal relationships between the random variables (the vertices).
-A critical insight from the work of \citet{pearl2009causality} is that the causal structure informs the statistical independencies of the random variables via graphical d-separation rules.
-The faithfulness assumption, often utilized when learning causal structures \citep{vowels2022d}, states that ``d-connected’’ or causally linked variables are statistically dependent.
-Faithfulness holds with full Lebesgue measure \citep{meek_strong_1995}, but \citet{uhler2013geometry} showed that the set of distributions that are $\varepsilon$ ``close'' to faithfulness violations grows exponentially with $\varepsilon$, meaning that finite-sample regimes that test for conditional independence with significance thresholds are much more likely to struggle with the consequences of ``near'' faithfulness violations.
-This insight will become important when discussing relaxations of the fairness and masking constraints (defined later).
+\paragraph{Causal Graphs.} We describe our settings using \emph{structural causal models (SCMs)} \citep{pearl2009causality}, in which directed edges between random variables (vertices) represent direct causal relationships.
+A central insight of \citet{pearl2009causality} is that the causal structure determines the statistical independencies of the variables via the graphical d-separation rules.
+The faithfulness assumption, common in causal-discovery literature \citep{vowels2022d}, asserts that d-connected variables are statistically dependent.
+Faithfulness holds with full Lebesgue measure \citep{meek_strong_1995}, but \citet{uhler2013geometry} showed that the set of distributions $\varepsilon$-close to a faithfulness violation grows quickly with $\varepsilon$.
+Finite-sample conditional-independence tests are therefore much more vulnerable to ``near'' faithfulness violations than asymptotic guarantees suggest --- a point we return to when discussing relaxations of the regulatory constraint.

+\paragraph{Causal Effects.} We study the causal effect of a prohibited variable $P$ on a decision $D$, with the goal of regulating this effect to flow only through an allowable mediator $X$.
+The natural target of regulation is a \emph{path-specific effect} (PSE) \citep{pearl2009causality, nabi_fair_2018}: the contribution to the effect of $P$ on $D$ that does \emph{not} flow through $X$.
+Under the standard adjustment formula

+this PSE coincides with the average treatment effect (ATE) of $P$ on $D$ when $X$ is a backdoor adjustment set (e.g., $X$ contains the confounders of $P$ and $D$), and with the controlled direct effect when $X$ is a mediator.
+In either case, requiring this quantity to vanish forbids direct dependence of $D$ on $P$ while permitting dependence routed through $X$.
+For convenience, we will use the term ATE to refer to this quantity.

+The terms inside the sum in Eq.~\eqref{eq: ate def} are the \emph{conditional} average treatment effects (CATEs): each measures the change in $\E(D)$ within the stratum $X = x$ when $P$ is varied.
+A \emph{stratified} regulation requires every CATE to vanish; an \emph{averaged} regulation requires only that the ATE itself vanish.
+The gap between these two requirements is the central object of this paper.

+The propensity score $\Pr(p \given x)$ --- the probability that an individual belongs to group $P = p$ given covariates $X = x$ --- governs the relative weight of CATEs in the ATE, and will appear in our analysis of masking gains in \Cref{sec: theory}.